-In this example, Mike has the comparative advantage in playing goalie-it's less costly to put him in the goal than at forward.
+In this example, Mike has the comparative advantage in playing forward- it's less costly to play Mike at forward than it is at goalie.

 Economic theory teaches that specialization should be based upon comparative advantage.
 Is an auto mechanic, who obviously knows how to change his own car oil, being irrational when he takes his car to Jiffy Lube?
 Not necessarily because, perhaps, he would rather pay with money rather than with his time, which has an opportunity cost.
 If you know how to mow a lawn but instead hire a landscaper to come every week to mow your lawn, is that being dumb and lazy?
 Again, not necessarily if you consider opportunity cost.
 Simply stated, the individuals in these two examples perhaps had better things to do with their time, which was worth more than the money they spent for the oil change or the landscaping service.